CelliesProjects/aquacontrol32/README.md

   - Compare your installed libraries versions against the libraries in `aquacontrol32.ino`.
   - Check your device options in `deviceSetup.h` an `devicePinSetup.h`.
-  - Toggle the `GIT_TAG` option in `deviceSetup.h` to enable or disable version information.
-<br>Setting `GIT_TAG` to `true` makes that the Arduino IDE can no longer compile or flash your script.
-<br>You then have to use the script `compile.sh` to verify your sketch and `flash.sh` to verify/upload the sketch to the controller.
-<br>Read [this blog post](https://wasietsmet.nl/arduino/add-git-tag-and-version-number-to-an-arduino-sketch/) to see why I choose this method.
   - Source are compiled for `mhetesp32minikit` which has support for ESP_LOGX macros.
 <br>This can be changed to a particular esp32 board by changing the `--board` option in the `compile.sh` and `flash.sh` scripts.
 <br>Look in `~/Arduino/hardware/espressif/esp32/boards.txt` to find the relevant board desciption.
 <br>`custom_DebugLevel` should be set to `esp32_none` in the `flash.sh` script for production use.
 <br>When you are still testing your hardware and setup, debug level can be set to anything depending on your needs.
 <br>(`esp32_info` is probably what you need, `esp32_verbose` gives the most info)

+Toggle the `GIT_TAG` option in `deviceSetup.h` to enable or disable version information.
+<br>Setting `GIT_TAG` to `true` makes that the Arduino IDE can no longer compile or flash your script.
+<br>You then have to use the script `compile.sh` to verify your sketch and `flash.sh` to verify/upload the sketch to the controller.
+You might have to adjust these scripts for your particular OS.
+<br>Read [this blog post](https://wasietsmet.nl/arduino/add-git-tag-and-version-number-to-an-arduino-sketch/) to see why I choose this method.

-#### Connecting the hardware
+#### Connecting a ILI9341

   - Check the [Aquacontrol hardware GitHub repo](https://github.com/CelliesProjects/aquacontrol-hardware).
   - Read the [file](tft_board_pins.md) on connecting a ILI9341 display.
 Pull-ups are not optional!
   - The ILI9341 boards from AliExpress, DealExtreme or any other supplier are not all equal.
 <br>Among the tested boards I encountered some that have no MISO pin connected, so they can't respond to read commands.
 <br>For these boards you can enable `TFT_HAS_NO_MISO` (set it to `true`) in `deviceSetup.h`.
-- Some ILI9341 boards have their touch coordinates inverted.
+  - Some ILI9341/XPT2046 boards have their touch coordinates inverted.
 <br>For these boards you can enable `TOUCH_IS_INVERTED` (set it to `true`) in `deviceSetup.h`.
   - Don't forget to connect the tft LED to 3.3V. (default: GPIO PIN 2)
 <br>To be on the safe side, I use a BC547 transistor (and a 100R resistor) between the ESP32 pin and the LED connector on the tft board.
 <br>If you connect the LED directly to a ESP32 pin, connect it through a 100R resistor in series to prevent burning up your ESP32.

 #### Lunar cycle night light

   - Moon light settings can be adjusted in the `channels` area of the web-interface.
   - The lunar images used in the web interface are rendered by Jay Tanner and licenced under the [Creative Commons Attribution-ShareAlike 3.0 license](docs/near_side_256x256x8/README.md).
   - The [moon phase library](https://github.com/CelliesProjects/MoonPhase) is adapted from code kindly licensed by Hugh from [voidware.com](http://www.voidware.com/).
 Thanks Hugh!

 #### SmartConfig / WiFi setup